Indiana University

 Cluster size is set automatically when you partition the drive depending on the file system you use.
 UITS recommends that you leave these default settings unchanged, since changing them can damage data or interfere with the drive operations.

-This is document ahim in domain all.
+This is document ahim in the Knowledge Base.

-Last modified on November 20, 2009.
+Last modified on 2018-01-18 12:43:43.